NashHAUstudent/applicant-dashboard/README.md

 htt*p://127.0.0.1:8000/portfolio/<username>/delete/ – Delete user and related data.

 💡 Notes
-✅ Bootstrap is self-hosted under /static/bootstrap/.
+ Bootstrap is self-hosted under /static/bootstrap/.

-✅ Job Position (Junior Developer) is hardcoded in the dashboard.
+ Job Position (Junior Developer) is hardcoded in the dashboard.

-✅ Uses Django’s built-in User model with Portfolio and Project relations.
+ Uses Django’s built-in User model with Portfolio and Project relations.

-✅ Clean commit messages used (feat:, fix:, wip:).
+ Clean commit messages used (feat:, fix:, wip:).

-📝 Commit Convention
+ Commit Convention
 Prefix	Meaning
 feat:	New feature implemented
 wip:	Work in progress
 fix:	Fixes to existing feature
 bug:	Feature has a bug

-⚠️ .gitignore
+⚠.gitignore
 The project uses a .gitignore file that excludes:

 venv/ (Virtual Environment)

 db.sqlite3 (Database file)

-📄 License
+ License
 This project is for educational purposes only.

-🔗 Project Link
+ Project Link
 GitHub Repository: https://github.com/NashHAUstudent/applicant-dashboard